syncfusion-content/maui-docs/MAUI/DataGrid/export-to-pdf.md

 ### ExportColumnWidth

-By default, the data grid columns will be exported to PDF with `DataGridPdfExportingOption.DefaultColumnWidth` value.
-To export the data grid to PDF with exact column widths, set the `DataGridPdfExportingOption.CanExportColumnWidth` to `true`.
+By default, the columns of the data grid will be exported to PDF using the `DataGridPdfExportingOption.DefaultColumnWidth` value.
+If you want to export the data grid to PDF with precise column widths, you can set the `DataGridPdfExportingOption.CanExportColumnWidth` to true.

 {% tabs %}
 {% highlight c# %}